StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 HEVC Main 10 (Up to 8192x8192 pixels)

-HEVC Main Still Picture (macOS only, up to 8192x8192 pixels)
+HEVC Main Still Picture (only Windows is not supported, up to 8192x8192 pixels)

-HEVC Rext (Partial support, see the table below for details, up to 8192x8192 pixels)
+HEVC Rext (partially supported, see the table below for details, up to 8192x8192 pixels)

 |        GPU             | 8b 420 | 8b 422 | 8b 444 | 10b 420 | 10b 422 | 10b 444 | 12b 420 | 12b 422 | 12b 444 |
 | :--------------------- | :----- | :----- | :----- | :------ | :------ | :------ | :------ | :------ | :------ |